alovajs/alovajs.github.io/docs/api/02-method.md

 ## method.then()

-After `[v2.16.0]`, the method instance is a PromiseLike instance.
-You can directly call this method or `await method` to send a request and obtain the response data.
+The method instance is a PromiseLike instance.
+You can directly call this method or `await method` to send a request and get the response data.

-- **type**
+- **Type**

 ```ts
 interface Method {